Colon Care

 • NutraCleanse is the Cadillac of fibers containing both flax and psyllium and other herbal roots to deeply cleanse and detoxify.

 • An ascorbic acid flush (vitamin C) is beneficial once a year.
-The positive effects of vitamin C in cancer treatment and prevention are well documented.
-See complete instructions in the Prescription for Nutritional Healing at any of our stores.
+The positive effects of vitamin C in cancer treatment and prevention have been documented in some studies.

 • There is adequate water and fiber in the diet suggestions but if your bowel is sluggish at first, use extra molasses, fermented vegetables, and chlorophyll to promote regularity.
 As your colon gets stronger you’ll need less.